Uri: The Surgical Strike: The Seven Sisters (North-east India)

-The first chapter opens up with an ambush in June 2015 on the convoy of the Indian Army troops in Chandel, Manipur by NSCN(K) militants.
-In retaliation, Major Vihaan Singh Shergill, a Para SF officer and his unit, including his brother-in-law, Major Karan Kashyap, infiltrate and attack the Northeastern militants and also kill the key leader responsible for the ambush.
+The first chapter opens up with an ambush in June 2015 on a convoy of Indian Army troops in Chandel, Manipur by NSCN(K) militants.
+In retaliation, Major Vihaan Singh Shergill, a Para SF officer and his unit, including his brother-in-law Major Karan Kashyap, infiltrate and attack the Northeastern militants and also kill the key leader responsible for the ambush.
 After a successful strike, the Prime Minister of India congratulates him and the whole unit at a formal dinner.
-Vihaan requests an early retirement as he wants to be close with his mother, who is suffering from Stage VI Alzheimer's, on which the Prime Minister offers him a desk job at New Delhi near his mother instead of retirement, to which he agrees.
+Vihaan requests early retirement as he wants to be close with his mother, who is suffering from Stage VI Alzheimer's.
+The prime minister offers him a desk job at New Delhi near his mother instead of retirement, to which he agrees.

 An Unsettling Peace (New Delhi, India)

-The second chapter shows Vihaan taking a desk job at the Integrated Defence Staff HQ in New Delhi and him spending time with his family.
-This segment also briefly describes the Pathankot attack.
-A nurse named Jasmine D'Almeida is assigned to take care of Vihaan's mother.
-Vihaan meets an Indian Air Force pilot named Flight Lieutenant Seerat Kaur, who is trying to prove her patriotism to her martyred husband, who was an army officer who died in an ambush.
+The second chapter shows Vihaan taking up a desk job at the Integrated Defence Staff HQ in New Delhi and spending time with his family.
+This segment also briefly describes the Pathankot attack and the Pampore attack.
+Nurse Jasmine D'Almeida is assigned to take care of Vihaan's mother.
+Vihaan meets an Indian Air Force pilot, Flight Lieutenant Seerat Kaur, who is trying to prove her patriotism to her dead husband Captain Jaskirat Singh Rangi, an army officer who died in an ambush.
 One day, Vihaan's mother goes missing.
-He searches for her, and blames Jasmine for her ignorance, stating that there is no need for her security.
-Vihaan's mother is found under a bridge, and Jasmine reveals herself as an intelligence agent.
-The film reveals why the families of the special forces soldiers were given security due to the threat from the North-eastern terrorists.
+He searches for her, and blames Jasmine for her ignorance, saying there is no need for her security.
+Vihaan's mother is found under a bridge, and Jasmine reveals she is an intelligence agent.

 Bleed India with a Thousand Cuts (Uri, Jammu Kashmir, India)

-On 18 September 2016, four heavily armed militants attack the brigade headquarters at Uri, Jammu and Kashmir at dawn, killing 19 soldiers in their sleep.
-The terrorists are killed, but Karan dies in a grenade explosion due to accidentally pulling the pin attached to the terrorist's rifle, which he picked up to examine.
-The whole family becomes devastated, including Vihaan.
+On 18 September 2016, four heavily armed militants attack the brigade headquarters at Uri in Jammu and Kashmir at dawn, killing 19 soldiers in their sleep.
+The terrorists are killed, but Karan dies in a grenade explosion as he accidentally pulls the pin attached to a terrorist's rifle he picked up to examine.
+The whole family is devastated, including Vihaan.
 The Ministry decides to take strict action against the perpetrators of the attack.
-National Security Advisor Govind Bharadwaj suggests the idea of a surgical strike, inspired by the idea of Operation Wrath of God conducted by Israel.
-The Prime Minister gives it a go and gives ten days for the strike.
-Vihaan leaves his desk job and leaves for Northern Command base in Udhampur.
-He requests Chief of the Army Staff General Arjun Singh Rajawat to count him in the operation to which he agrees.
-Vihaan chooses the elite Ghatak Force commandos from the Bihar Regiment, and the Dogra Regiment along with the special forces as most of the soldiers killed in the attack were from these regiments.
-Vihaan informs them that they can no longer use their phones and disguises the mission as regular training exercises.
+National Security Advisor Govind Bharadwaj suggests the idea of a surgical strike, inspired by Operation Wrath of God conducted by Israel.
+The prime minister gives it a go and gives ten days for the strike.
+Vihaan leaves his desk job and leaves for the Northern Command base in Udhampur.
+He requests Chief of the Army Staff General Arjun Singh Rajawat to add him to the operation and he agrees.
+Vihaan chooses the elite Ghatak Force commandos from the Bihar Regiment and the Dogra Regiment along with the special forces as most of the soldiers killed in the attack were from these regiments.
+Vihaan informs them they can no longer use their phones and disguises the mission as regular training exercises.
 The commandos begin their training.